Aggregate-Intellect/sherpa/docs/How_To/Slack Bot/1_slackbot_workspace.rst

-Set up SHERPA SlackBot in your Workspace
+Set up Sherpa SlackBot in your Workspace
 ========================================
 In this tutorial, we will start by installing the dependencies necessary for the SlackBot.
 Then we will create a slack APP by in a new workspace.
 Finally, we will connect the SlackBot to the backend in this repository so that you can talk to the SlackBot.